 Voluntary delegated reporting is also allowed under the SFTR.
 Here the parties to a trade agree that one party will do the reporting of all SFTs between the parties.
 It differs from mandatory delegated reporting as the delegating party has the responsibility and accountability for the correctness and completeness of the reporting, not the reporting party.

-Nordea will support both mandatory and voluntary reporting from April 2020.
+Nordea is supporting both mandatory and voluntary reporting.
 The reporting will be done on a best effort principle (given the high degree of pairing and matching specified in the regulation it is in the interest of the financial counterpart that both sides of a transaction are reported as correctly and completely as possible).
 Both mandatory and voluntary delegated reporting will be free of charge and the increased regulatory cost is expected to be reflected in the pricing of the underlying trades.

 Clients with SFTs with multiple financial counterparts will experience some fragmentation in the reporting.
 This could, even if different counterparties report to different trade repositories, be the case for both the reporting of trades and of collateral.
 However, if the client is clearing via CCPs then the margin reporting would need to be done by one of the FCs as assisted reporting or by the CCP.
 Similarly, if the client is reusing posted collateral, the reuse report needs to be done by one of the financial counterparts.
 Under delegated reporting a client would therefore need to disclose reuse and, if relevant, CCP margin information to one of their financial counterparts on a daily basis.